What is UP?

 The 'P' stands for many things.
 Programming that’s accessible to all, Placemaking that welcomes everyone, Personnel that are provided with the training and knowledge they need, Participation of the entire organization, Partnerships that develop community engagement, Promoting successful strategies and People first stories, and most importantly, making a commitment, or a Pledge, to make Progress.

-The goal of UP is to support the growth and development of organizations that embrace inclusivity as core to their mission and recognize the power of design to anticipate the needs of their patrons.
+Through the Innovation and Learning Network and the UP Designation, the goals of the UP Initiative are to support the growth and development of organizations that embrace inclusivity as core to their mission and recognize the power of design to anticipate and accommodate patrons, staff, volunteers, and students.
+Through the EBT Card to Culture, we begin breaking down fiscal barriers and the Innovation Fund is to spark bold, new ideas.
 The intent is to enhance the cultural experiences for everyone, build capacity, fuel insight and inspire action.
-UP will also share stories in order to recognize the great work being done in Massachusetts and to inspire organizations to do more.
+The Mass Cultural Council will also share stories in order to recognize the great work being done in Massachusetts and to inspire organizations to do more.

 - Provide training for everyone about inclusive culture.
 The best inclusive design solutions will never succeed without the commitment and engagement of board, staff, volunteers, designers and others taking part in the work of the organization.

 - Engages user/experts to inform and inspire.
 A user expert can be anyone with a functional limitation or disability who has developed natural expertise in dealing with the challenges of our physical, information and/or communication environments.
 Establishing a routine commitment to engaging a variety of user experts who can offer insights into what fails and what works is a reliable means of continuous improvement.